sawatzkylindsey/blarg/README.md

 ### Blarg Api
 The `blarg` Api is a work in progress.
 In principle, we provide a reasonably idiomatic and type-safe interface for the above CLI paradigm.
-It should be straightforward to program arguments, options and sub-comands with the mentioned semantics.
+It should be straightforward to program arguments, options and sub-commands with the mentioned semantics.
-On the other hand, semantics outside of the CLI paradigm should be difficult/impossible within the `blarg` Api.
+On the other hand, semantics outside the CLI paradigm should be difficult/impossible within the `blarg` Api.
 For example, the `blarg` Api does not allow for a required parameter to be specified via option syntax.

 ### Api Grammar